dante-robinson/Neovim-config/README.md

 you have one already.

-After that you can run nvim in your terminal and then you will probably need to run :PlugInstall to install all the plugins as they are stored in .local I would also then recommend running :CocUpdate just in case it needs to redownload those extensions.
-I think they are stored in .config/coc (hence including the folder in the repo but I could be mistaken so I would run that command anyway.
-Any errors that load on boot is probably due to one of those commands not being run first.
+After that you can run nvim in your terminal and then you will probably need to run :PlugInstall to install all the plugins as they are stored in .local You will then probably have other errors related to COQ, to solve these run :COQdeps it will show three dots like so "..." just wait as its preparing to download things.
+After these are setup you should be able to restart nvim with everything working.

 I may work on a .sh script to automate everything in the future once I have my plugins more set it stone to what I want.

 ## Plugins
-<b>Home Page</b> Startify - https://github.com/mhinz/vim-startify<br>
+<b>Home Page - </b> Startify - https://github.com/mhinz/vim-startify<br>
-<b>Caches LUA PLugins</b> Impatient - https://github.com/lewis6991/impatient.nvim<br>
+<b>Caches LUA PLugins - </b> Impatient - https://github.com/lewis6991/impatient.nvim<br>
-<b>Theme</b> Tokyonight - https://github.com/folke/tokyonight.nvim<br>
+<b>Theme - </b> Tokyonight - https://github.com/folke/tokyonight.nvim<br>
-<b>Icons</b> Web-DevIcons - https://github.com/nvim-tree/nvim-web-devicons<br>
+<b>Icons - </b> Web-DevIcons - https://github.com/nvim-tree/nvim-web-devicons<br>
-<b>LSP (Language Server)</b> COC - https://github.com/neoclide/coc.nvim<br>
+<b>LSP (Language Server) + Completion - </b> COQ - https://github.com/ms-jpq/coq_nvim<br>
-<b>FZF (Fuzzy) Finder</b> Telescope - https://github.com/nvim-telescope/telescope.nvim<br>
+<b>FZF (Fuzzy) Finder - </b> Telescope - https://github.com/nvim-telescope/telescope.nvim<br>
-<b>Extra Lua Functions (Telescope Dependency)</b> Plenary - https://github.com/nvim-lua/plenary.nvim<br>
+<b>Extra Lua Functions (Telescope Dependency) - </b> Plenary - https://github.com/nvim-lua/plenary.nvim<br>
-<b>File Explorer</b> ChadTree - https://github.com/ms-jpq/chadtree<br>
+<b>File Explorer - </b> ChadTree - https://github.com/ms-jpq/chadtree<br>
-<b>Tabs</b> BarBar - https://github.com/romgrk/barbar.nvim<br>
+<b>Tabs - </b> BarBar - https://github.com/romgrk/barbar.nvim<br>
-<b>Indentation Guides</b> Indent-Blankline - https://github.com/lukas-reineke/indent-blankline.nvim<br>
+<b>Indentation Guides - </b> Indent-Blankline - https://github.com/lukas-reineke/indent-blankline.nvim<br>

 ## Loadtime